mlittl/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 You can query individual transactions from a batch through the Batch Payment Report API and the Report API.

 The response object contains a "code" property indicating the success of the request.
 This will be a number between 1 and 23, inclusive, where "1" indicates success.
 It has a "message" property with a description of the code.
 It also has a "process_date" property indicating the date that the batch will be sent to the bank to begin processing.
 The "batch_mode" property indicates if your account is in test or is live.
-The data is sent to the bank only for accounts live.
+The data is sent to the bank only for accounts that are live.

 ## Examples

 This section includes a sample HTTPS request that references a file to be uploaded and a sample request where the data is declared inline within the request.
-It also includes formatted sample data for batched funds transfer and credit card payments.
+It also includes formatted sample data for bank-to-bank transfer and credit card payments.

 ### Example batch requests